Kenny Smith (activist): Career and personal life

-Smith has worked as a part-time children's sport coach and the manager of tourist accommodation on the Isle of Skye.
+He has worked as a part-time children's sport coach and the manager of tourist accommodation on the Isle of Skye.

-In 2022, Smith pled guilty at the Portree Sheriff Court to breaches of the Firearms Act 1968 and received an admonition.
+In 2022, he pled guilty at the Portree Sheriff Court to breaches of the Firearms Act 1968 and received an admonition.
 Smith lives in Broadford, Skye.

 Smith is engaged to Claire Ellis, a native of Slough who was an organiser for Patriotic Alternative's southwest branch while she was in Devon.
 In May 2022, Ellis said she would move to Scotland so she could "start a new life" with Smith.
 They were engaged at a Patriotic Alternative conference in Scotland later that year.
 According to The Herald, Ellis and far-right streamer Jody Swingler are founders of a Skye-based soap company, Clean & Pure, with white nationalist links.